OS2mo/os2mo/configuration.rst

    the OU overview

 It is possible to perform configuration on sub-trees by indicating the same keys as sub-keys in the json structure.
-In the above examplel, all units in the sub-tree rooted in ``927dc4d5-fdca-4062-a0d8-a44e8a9e8685`` will have a configuration separate from the rest of the units.
+In the above example, all units in the sub-tree rooted in ``927dc4d5-fdca-4062-a0d8-a44e8a9e8685`` will have a configuration separate from the rest of the units.